Dahé

 Dahé is an arrondissement in the Mono department of Benin.
 It is an administrative division under the jurisdiction of the commune of Houéyogbé.
 According to the population census conducted by the Institut National de la Statistique Benin on February 15, 2002, the arrondissement had a total population of 14,622.

+Dahé, like many areas of Benin, is home to a constituent monarchy.